That’s the conclusion I’ve come to having been surrounded by them for the last 10 days.

 Rather than the Dutch Low Country.

-Our presentations skills courses see these principles play out hundreds of times each year.
+Our presentation skills courses see these principles play out hundreds of times each year.

-We have success in getting our presenters to slow down.
+We succeed in getting presenters to slow down.

 We hear the variety return to their tone when they do so.